La Cassa di Ravenna

-La Cassa di Ravenna S.p.A., formerly Cassa di Risparmio di Ravenna S.p.A. and Cassa di Risparmio di Ravenna, is an Italian savings bank.
-The bank is based in Ravenna, Emilia-Romagna region.
-The bank also has branches in Ancona and Gabicce Mare in Marche region and in Rome, Lazio region.
+La Cassa di Ravenna S.p.A., formerly Cassa di Risparmio di Ravenna S.p.A. and Cassa di Risparmio di Ravenna, is an Italian savings bank based in Ravenna, Emilia-Romagna.
+The bank also has branches in Ancona, Gabicce Mare and Rome.

 History

 Since the bank reform due to Legge Amato in 1991, the bank was split into a società per azioni and a non-profit banking foundation "Fondazione Cassa di Risparmio di Ravenna".

 In 2016, the minority shareholders of subsidiary Argentario, including Assicurazioni Generali (for 13.50%), accepted the plan to sell their shares of Argentario to the bank, for 16.191 shares of Argentario to 1 share of the bank.
 The bank paid the minority shareholders by treasury shares.
 The bank owned 98.24% shares of the intermediate holding company, increasing from 82.30%.